bbauska/LFS171x/README.md

 <li>Rules of transactions change frequently,</li>
 <li>The use of external services to gather/store data.  </li>
 </ul>
-Next, we will discuss in more detail the conditions that are not well suited to blockchain-based solutions.
+Next, we will discuss in more detail the conditions that are not well suited to blockchain-based solutions.<br/> &nbsp;
-&nbsp;

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>
 <h3>I. The Process Involves Confidential Data</h3>
 The biggest advantage and challenge in deploying blockchains is the radical transparency which they provide.
 Methods are being developed to hide confidential data on the blockchain, while sharing it only to relevant parties.
 Regulations for data privacy often do not allow for blockchain solutions.